telefonicaid/fiware-orion/doc/manuals/user/oneshot_subscription.md

-# <a name="top"></a>Oneshot Subscription
+# Oneshot Subscription

 Oneshot subscription provides an option to subscribe an entity only for one time notification.
-When consumer creates a subscription with status “oneshot”, a subscription is created as similar to the [normal subscription](walkthrough_apiv2.md#subscriptions) request with a slight difference.
+When consumer creates a subscription with status "oneshot", a subscription is created as similar to the [normal subscription](walkthrough_apiv2.md#subscriptions) request with a slight difference.

-In the normal case, the consumer gets initial and continuous notifications whenever the entity is updated until unsubscription request isn’t made.
+In the normal case, the consumer gets initial and continuous notifications whenever the entity is updated until subscription is removed or its status passes to inactive after a subscription update.

 While, in the case of oneshot subscription, the consumer gets notified only one time whenever the entity is updated after creating the subscription.
 Once a notification is triggered, the subscription transitions to "status": "inactive".
 Once in this status,